Duane Morris

 Duane Morris LLP is a law firm headquartered in Philadelphia, Pennsylvania.
 The firm was founded in 1904 as Duane, Morris, Heckscher, & Roberts, and has offices in the United States, London, Singapore, Vietnam, Oman, Myanmar, Shanghai, and Taiwan.
-In addition to legal services, Duane Morris has independent affiliates in other disciplines.

 Ranking and recognition

 U.S. News & World Report awarded Duane Morris top-tier national rankings in bankruptcy and creditor debtor rights/insolvency and reorganization law, construction law and litigation, employee benefits law, health care law, immigration, insurance, patent law and venture capital law.
-In total, 28 Duane Morris practice groups were nationally ranked.
+In 2025, U.S. News & World Report recognized the firm as one of the 'Best Companies to Work for' in the Law Firms category.

-In 2014, the Am Law 100 ranked Duane Morris as the 71st largest law firm in the U.S. based on gross revenue.
+In 2025, the Am Law 200 ranked Duane Morris as the 82nd largest law firm in the United States based on gross revenue.
+The firm was ranked 74th in the U.S. based on size by the National Law Journal's 2025 NLJ 500 ranking.

 Growth

 Chair Sheldon Bonovitz stepped down at the beginning of January 2008 and was replaced by former Vice Chair John J. Soroko.
-Harvard Business School completed a case study of the firm's growth entitled "Duane Morris: Balancing Growth and Culture at a Law Firm," which was presented in the curriculum during the 2006–2007 academic year.

 As of 2017, the firm had more than 750 attorneys across 27 offices.

 In January 2020, Duane Morris reached a merger agreement with Satterlee Stephens.